 Killing Fields, Cambodia

-One place, that every traveller should visit one time are the Killing Fields in Phnom Penh – Cambodia.
+One place, that every traveler should visit one time is the Killing Fields in Phnom Penh – Cambodia.
 Why?
 Because you will see what brutal and fatal things humanity is capable of doing.
 It will make you think and eventually grow a lot as a person.
 At least that`s what this place did to me.
-It made me think and reconsider my true inner believes about humanity a lot.
+It made me think and reconsider my true inner believe about humanity a lot.
 The Killing fields also made me think about what I want to do in life, what kind of value I can give to people and how I want to behave as a human being.

 The Killing Fields are a very special part of the history of Cambodia and you must see them when you travel through this unique country.

 Pure paradise and wasted paradise.
 That is what I call Koh Phi Phi in Thailand.
 This gorgeous piece of nature lies in the south of Thailand.
 After the movie “The Beach” with Leonardo DiCaprio and the tsunami in 2006 it got really popular.
 It looks like someone imagined paradise, drew it and just placed it somewhere on the planet.

 Unfortunately, nowadays tourism took over, but I think, that it‘s still one of the most beautiful places you can visit in Southeast Asia.